 3. Know yourself and your lifestyle.

-Researching beforehand is very important and will help you tremendously, but ultimately you need to think about what you will need for yourself.
+Researching beforehand is very important when preparing for studying abroad and will help you tremendously, but ultimately you need to think about what you will need for yourself.
 For example, the packing list might not say to bring sweatpants, but if you are the kind of person that is always cold, that might be one thing to add.

 4. Take advantage of tiny toiletries.